-The addition is a process of adding two or more objects together.
+Addition is the process of adding two or more numbers together to get their sum.
 Addition in math is a primary arithmetic operation, used for calculating the total of two or more numbers.
 For example, 7 + 7 = 14.

 We use addition in our everyday situations.
-For example, if you want to know how much money you spent on the items you bought, or you want to calculate the time you will take to finish a task, or you want to know the number of ingredients used in cooking something, you need to perform addition operation.
+For example, if we want to know how much money we spent on the items we bought, or we want to calculate the time we would take to finish a task, or we want to know the number of ingredients used in cooking something, we need to perform the addition operation.

 What are the Types of Addition?

 The types of addition mean the various methods used in addition.
-For example, vertical addition, addition using number charts, the addition of small numbers using your fingers, addition using number line, etc.
+For example, vertical addition, addition using number charts, the addition of small numbers using your fingers, addition using number line, and so on.